diksshakaushik-design/House-Price-Prediction/README.md

 Decision Tree Regressor
 Random Forest Regressor
 Technologies Used
-Python
+-Python
-Pandas
+-Pandas
-NumPy
+-NumPy
-Matplotlib
+-Matplotlib
-Seaborn
+-Seaborn
-Scikit-learn
+-Scikit-learn
-Jupyter Notebook
+-Jupyter Notebook
 Evaluation Metrics

 The models are evaluated using:

-R² Score
+-R² Score
-Mean Squared Error (MSE)
+-Mean Squared Error (MSE)

 Among all models, the Random Forest Regressor achieved the best prediction accuracy on the dataset.